mongodb-partners/Amplify_APIGW_Atlas_for_startup/README.md

 1.  ## Prerequisites

-    This demo, instructions, scripts, and cloudformation template are designed to be run in `us-east-1`.
-With a few modifications, you can try it out in other regions as well.
-Make sure to change REGION_NAME in [global_args.py](https://github.com/mongodb-partners/Amplify_APIGW_Atlas_for_startup/blob/main/aws_mongodb_sample_dir/global_args.py) if not using US-EAST-1

     - Using the link "Sign up" or "Sign in" for a [MongoDB Cloud account](https://www.mongodb.com/resources/products/platform/mongodb-atlas-tutorial#creating-a-mongodb-atlas-account)

     ![Sign up or Sign in for a MongoDB account](aws_mongodb_sample_dir/images/MongoDB_Signup_page.png)

         Note: It is sufficient to setup only the MongoDB Cloud Account for now.
 During the course of this demo setup, we build the Project, Cluster, and Database.

     - Create an [API Key in an Organization](https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-in-an-organization) and grant project owner permission and open access (0.0.0.0/1) for this demo purpose.

             Note: Please note this setting is not suitable for production environment and the access should be restricted based on your security policies.

     - Get the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) Installed & Configured
     - Get the [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install) Installed & Configured